Key takeaways:

 1. Make sure your client received the invoice

-Before sending an invoice reminder email to your clients, double-check the invoice was sent to the correct email address and that it didn’t bounce back.
-If it did, try resending it to the correct address, and, if that still doesn’t work, reach out to them another way.
+Before sending an invoice reminder email to your client, double-check that the invoice was sent to the correct email address and that it didn’t bounce back.
+If it did, try resending it to the correct address, and if that still doesn’t work, reach out to them another way.

 WATCH: 10 crucial tips for writing service invoices